phaag/nfdump/README.md

 For persistent use, install the generated files at a suitable local location and configure `geodb.path` and `tordb.path` in `nfdump.conf`; `-G` and `-H` select them for an individual invocation.
+You can temporarily disable a configured DB, with `-G none` or `-H none`.
+Both update scripts now create a flat cache file along the DB file to speed up loading.

 ## Documentation